Overview

 ((?x . jon) (?y . mary))

-says that the variable ?x
+says that the variable ?x is bound to

-and the variable ?y
+jon and the variable ?y is bound to

 Why does the pattern matcher return a list of binding lists?
 For two reasons: